Strider-CD/strider-book/intro.rst

 defined as running an automated test suite on every commit to a software project and notifying on success and failure.

-CI is useful because it greatly increases the feedback developers receive on each commit, and the health and well-being of the software overall.
+CI is beneficial as it greatly increases the feedback developers receive on each commit, and the health and well-being of the software overall.
 It is amazing how many bugs can be found which otherwise would remain covered due to particulars of development environments.